Unsure about your French table manners? Click Here to download > > How to avoid these 10 food etiquette mistakes !

-So much has been written about the French... some of it wrong, but much of it uncomfortably close to home.
+So much has been written about French stereotypes... some of it wrong, but much of it uncomfortably close to home.

 The French being French, we disagree on most everything and succeed in confusing everyone, but there are a few bases for consensus: we are complex, our culture is rich, our history fascinating and our food (most of it, at least) delectable.

 I am half-French and so I have the privilege of being only half confused.
-I'd like to look more closely at some of these stereotypes and determine which are true, which are outright lies planted by our historical enemies, and which are true-ish but we'd rather not admit it.
+Let's look more closely at some of these French people stereotypes and determine which are true, which are outright lies planted by our historical enemies, and which are true-ish but we'd rather not admit it.